houhr/hongru.hou.io/portfolio/Caltrainyear/index.md

 The disadvantage of Apple watch is the screen size is very limited, but its advantage is the digital crown is very useful to browse a list.
 So, the main idea of the interactive version is to show necessary concept and formula of *Caltrainyear* first, then let users browse a place list which contain all three parts of the places in the poster.

-Besides of changing the information structure for Apple watch, another thing I added was to give users a option to use their own speed to calculate Caltrainyear if they were on a running Caltrain, which I think can increase the interesting of the app.
+Besides of changing the information structure for Apple watch, another thing I added was to give users a option to use their own speed to calculate Caltrainyear if they on a running Caltrain, which I think can increase the interesting of the app.
 After all, a watch app has more context we can utilize than a poster's.

 <p class="full-width"><img class="shadow" src="/images/compressed/portfolio/Caltrainyear/Interaction-design-v1.png" title="Interaction design version 1"></p>